Transporting Hazardous Material, Legal Issues

 tests, and submit a valid medical form.
 You must submit

-to one of TSA’s designated agents.
-You must also provide the
+information to one of TSA’s designated agents.
+You must also

-TSA agent with a copy of your CDL permit and one of the
+provide the TSA agent with a copy of your CDL permit and one of

 A California DL/ID card